photoprism/photoprism-docs/docs/developer-guide/translations.md

 - Now you can start proofreading and adding the missing translations
 - Once you're done, save the changes in the default.po file

-!!! info ""
+!!! example ""
-    Note that this will only work when you have gettext installed on your system.
-    We recommend using our latest development image as described in the Developer Guide.
+    This will only work when you have gettext installed on your system.
+We recommend using our latest development image as described in the [setup instructions](setup.md).